Light-induced half-quantized Hall effect and axion insulator: State density profile and Berry curvature distribution

 In order to more precisely trace the origin of the Hall conductivity from the surface band structures, we present the detailed distribution of the surface bands in real space as well as their Berry curvatures in momentum space.

-Figure~\ref{Fig:P_Lz30_delta163_together} shows the spatial state distributions $|\psi(z)|^{2}$ of the four most relevant surface bands ($|\psi_{t\pm}|^{2}$ -- red lines and $|\psi_{b\pm}|^{2}$ -- blue lines) in the cases shown in Fig.~\ref{Fig:Schematic}(b,d,e,f).
+Figure~\ref{Fig:P_Lz30_delta163_together} shows the spatial state distributions $|\psi(z)|^{2}$ of the four most relevant surface bands ($|\psi_{t\pm}|^{2}$ -- red lines and $|\psi_{b\pm}|^{2}$ -- blue lines) in the cases shown in Figs.~\ref{Fig:Schematic}(b), \ref{Fig:Schematic}(d), \ref{Fig:Schematic}(e), and \ref{Fig:Schematic}(f).
 As evident in Figs.~2 and 3, these bands are the ones closest to the gap, as labeled by subscripts ``$t+$'' (top surface, conduction) and ``$b+$'' (bottom surface, conduction), ``$t-$'' (top surface, valence), ``$b-$'' (bottom surface, valence).
 These states are plotted for $k_{x}=k_{y}=0$ where the Dirac cones, if any, reside.

 From Fig.~\ref{Fig:P_Lz30_delta163_together}, it is evident that in all cases, the putative top (t) and bottom (b) states are indeed localized near the top surface (small $z$) and bottom surface (large $z$), respectively, with identical distributions for corresponding conduction and valence bands.
-The non-Floquet case in Fig.~\ref{Fig:P_Lz30_delta163_together}(a) has the most localized Dirac cone states, but the top surface state (red) in the other three Floquet cases [Figs.~\ref{Fig:P_Lz30_delta163_together}(b)--\ref{Fig:P_Lz30_delta163_together}(d)] are still sufficiently localized in the top 10 layers ($z=5$ nm), such that they would be greatly affected by circularly polarized pumping light incident on the top surface.
+The non-Floquet case in Fig.~\ref{Fig:P_Lz30_delta163_together}(b) has the most localized Dirac cone states, but the top surface state (red) in the other three Floquet cases [Figs.~\ref{Fig:P_Lz30_delta163_together}(a), \ref{Fig:P_Lz30_delta163_together}(c), and \ref{Fig:P_Lz30_delta163_together}(d)] are still sufficiently localized in the top 10 layers ($z=5$ nm), such that they would be greatly affected by circularly polarized pumping light incident on the top surface.

-In Fig.~\ref{Fig:B_Lz30_together}, we present the Berry curvature distributions for the lowest conduction (subscript ``+\rq\rq) and highest valence (subscript ``-\rq\rq) bands of both the top (t) and bottom (b) surfaces, for each of the four cases shown in Fig.~\ref{Fig:Schematic}(d,b,e,f).
+In Fig.~\ref{Fig:B_Lz30_together}, we present the Berry curvature distributions for the lowest conduction (subscript ``+\rq\rq) and highest valence (subscript ``-\rq\rq) bands of both the top (t) and bottom (b) surfaces, for each of the four cases shown in Figs.~\ref{Fig:Schematic}(d), \ref{Fig:Schematic}(b), \ref{Fig:Schematic}(e), and \ref{Fig:Schematic}(f).
 Due to the approximate rotational symmetry of Dirac cones near the gapless point in the Brillouin zone, the Berry curvature distributions in Fig.~\ref{Fig:B_Lz30_together} also look approximately rotation-invariant.
 In most of these plots, there is a ring of peak Berry curvature at around 0.8 nm$^{-1}$ when the surface bands merge into the bulk.
 But more importantly, at small $k_x,k_y$, we see even more intense Berry curvature contributions whenever there are gapped Dirac cones; when the Dirac cone is gapless, the Berry curvature disappears.